chrishewlings/mdwiki/en/pages/personal/films.md

 A Catholic school principal questions a priest's ambiguous relationship with a troubled young student.

-##Edge of Tomorrow:

-A military officer is brought into an alien war against an extraterrestrial enemy who can reset the day and know the future.
-When this officer is enabled with the same power, he teams up with a Special Forces warrior to try and end the war.

 ##F for Fake:

 A documentary about fraud and fakery by Orson Welles.